Udaytyagi004/Netflix-gpt/README.md

 ## Expanding the ESLint configuration

 If you are developing a production application, we recommend using TypeScript with type-aware lint rules enabled.
 Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) for information on how to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.

+# NetflixGPT
+  - create a scaffold using vite
+  - configure Tailwind
+  - Routing
+  - Body Component
+  - Login component
+  - Sign In/Sign Up toggle form
+  - form validation
+  - setup firebase
+  - deploy on firebase
+  - signIN/signUp authentication using firebase
+  - setup Redux Store
+  - updateProfile API
+  - sign out feature
+  - header component for the browse page
+  - react-icon library for the icons
+  - register on tmdb to get the API keys
+  - using TMDB API'S FOR THE MOVIES LIST